Community Health Needs Assessment

 Your health.
 Your community.
 Your voice.

-Driven by our mission to extend God's healing love by providing outstanding patient care today and shaping tomorrow's health care through clinical and technological innovation and education.
-UPMC Susquehanna is committed to caring for our patients, nurturing the sick and strengthening the well.
+Driven by our mission to provide outstanding patient care today and shaping tomorrow's health care through clinical and technological innovation and education.
+UPMC is committed to caring for our patients, nurturing the sick and strengthening the well.
 We honor our tax-exempt status and our responsibility to the counties we serve through various programs, activities and partnerships that are aimed at improving the health of our communities.

 The Community Health Needs Assessment is a primary tool used to determine our community benefit plan, which outlines how we will give back to the community in the form of healthcare and other community services to address unmet community health needs.
 The assessment examines health status, use of health services, access and barriers to care and other factors affecting the health of residents in Lycoming, Clinton, Northumberland, Tioga, and Potter counties.
 The findings point out several major health issues facing our community, including Behavioral Health (Substance Use and Access), Chronic Disease Management, Prevention and Community-Wide Healthy Living, Access to Care and Navigating Resources.